david-crespo/unfollowers/README.md

 # Unfollow Notifier

 A script that notifies you of Twitter unfollowers.
-It runs on AWS Lambda through the [serverless](https://www.serverless.com/) framework, with notifications powered by IFTTT.
+It runs every 10 minutes on AWS Lambda, comparing the current follower list with a copy of the previous run's list persisted on S3.
+If you have lost followers, it will send a push notification through IFTTT.
+Lambda and S3 setup is made simple by the [serverless](https://www.serverless.com/) framework.

 ## Setup

-Clone this repo.
+Start by cloning this repo.

 ### Twitter